-Table 4-1: Fair Housing Actions Identified Fair Housing Issue Local Contributing Factors Geographic Target City Actions Priority Timeline and Metrics accommodate 1,941 potential units intended to meet the City's RHNA for lower-income units (shown in Section 3: Housing Resources and outlined in Appendix B).
-The data for both regions with lower opportunity show very low housing access, but conversely show high civic life, health, transportation, economic and educational access Therefore, the consideration and identification of these areas for housing, affordable to low and very low-income households will address the deficiency to housing access in these otherwise high opportunity and high resources areas.
-Focus Area, adjacent to John Wayne Airport Provide direct contact to residents within the lower opportunity census tracts via mailers or other means including social media to invite them to workshop. of reaching at least 50% of affected households.
+Table 4-1: Fair Housing Actions

+Identified Fair Local Contributing Geographic City Actions Priority Timeline and Metrics

+Housing Issue Factors Target City Actions

+The data for both

+regions with lower

+opportunity show very

+low housing access, but

+conversely show high

+civic life, health,

+transportation,

+economic and

+educational access

+Therefore, the

+consideration and

+identification of these

+areas for housing,

+affordable to low and very low-income

+households will address

+the deficiency to

+housing access in these

+otherwise high

+opportunity and high

+resources areas.

-Ta able 4-1: Fair Housing Actions Identified Fair Housing Issue Local Contributing Factors Geographic Target City Actions Priority Timeline and Metrics Access to Opportunity Access to education is generally above average in Newport Beach.
+Table 4-1: Fair Housing Actions Identified Fair Housing Issue Local Contributing Factors Geographic Target City Actions Priority Timeline and Metrics Access to Opportunity Access to education is generally above average in Newport Beach.
 Additionally, access to quality education system is high among all racial/ethnic groups (each group has an opportunity index score above 80).
 Citywide To further improve access to education, the City will take the following action: 1.
-Conduct an annual meeting with local educational institutions to discuss housing needs related to education High Timeline(s): Beginning 2023, the City will conduct meetings annually with local educational institutions.
+Conduct an annual meeting with local educational institutions to discuss housing needs related to education High Beginning 2023, the City will conduct meetings annually with local educational institutions.
 Evaluative Metric(s): 1.
 The City will leverage the input from the annual meetings to identify up to two additional City policies or actions that will help enhance access to education.
-Place Based Strategies / Access to Opportunity The City of Newport Beach has a low transit performance score overall.
+Place Based Strategies / Access to Opportunity Tthe City of Newport Beach has a low transit performance score overall.
 The City has identified low- and very low-income housing opportunity sites in the Airport Area Environs in the north, the West Newport Mesa Area in the west, and the Newport Center Area in the central area of the City.
-While these three areas of the City have low transit performance scores, they have high connectivity scores compared to other areas throughout the City.
-Households within these Citywide, with focus on the Airport Area environs.
+While tThese three areas of the City have low transit performance scores, they have high Citywide, with focus on the Airport Area environs.
 To help improve access to transit, the City will take the following actions: 1.
 In adopting the annual Capital Improvements Program (CIP), the City will seek and consider projects that will help improve access to transit near housing opportunity sites; 2.
 Maintain a proactive working partnership with the Orange County Transportation Authority (OCTA) to continue to plan and coordinate public transit routes to serve existing community facilities and future development.
-Medium Timeline(s): Starting with the adoption of the FY23-24 Capital Improvement Program , the City will annually consider projects that enhance access to transit in the targeted areas of need.
+Medium Starting with the adoption of the FY23-24 Capital Improvement Program IP, the City will annually consider projects that enhance access to transit in the targeted areas of need.
 By December 2024, the City will consider updating the Land Use Element to include policies encouraging denser residential near transit stops.
 Evaluative Metric(s): 1.
-The City will seek improve or trend the City's AllTransit Score from 3.9 to 5.0 or greater by the end of the Housing Elementplanning period.
+The City will seek improve or trend the City's AllTransit Score from 3.9 to 5.0 or greater by the end of the Housing Element planning period.